pharo-ai/metrics/README.md

 ### Accuracy Score (`AIAccuracyScore`)

-The accuracy_score function computes the accuracy, either the fraction (default) or the count (normalize=False) of correct predictions.
+The accuracy_score function computes the accuracy, returning a fraction.
+The accuracy is defined as the sum of the correct predictions divided by the total number of predictions.

-In multilabel classification, the function returns the subset accuracy.
-If the entire set of predicted labels for a sample strictly match with the true set of labels, then the subset accuracy is 1.0; otherwise it is 0.0.

 ```st
 | yTrue yPredicted metric |